a-real-ai/pywinassistant/README.md

    Leverages LLMs to handle UI changes (e.g., Spotify’s 2023 UI overhaul).

 4. **From Developers to Everyone**:
-   Makes advanced automation accessible through natural language.
+   Makes advanced automation accessible through natural language, improving the generality quality and minimizing the overall data usage of LLM and vision models.
+   Has built-in assistance options to improve human utilization of a computer, with a new technical approach to User Interface and User Experience assistance and testing by spatial visualization of thought, generalizes correctly any natural language prompt, and plans to perform correct actions into the OS with security in mind.

 By **directly interfacing with Windows underlying UI hierarchy**, it achieves real-time spatial perception at the OS level while eliminating traditional computer vision pipelines, enabling:
 *   **100x Efficiency Gains**: Native API access.